gogaille/blog/_posts/redefining-software-quality.md

 This is [a set of 14 principles](https://en.wikipedia.org/wiki/The_Toyota_Way).
 It focuses on 2 key areas:

-1. Continuous improvement → incremental, never ending;
+1. continuous improvement → incremental, never ending;
 2. respect for people → great people produces great value.

 Worth to mention that Toyota became the world's number one car maker in 2007 and remains in top 3 since that time 😉.
-Here's my personal curation of things that makes a lot of sense across the 14 principles:
+Here's my personal curation of things that make a lot of sense across the 14 principles:
 - Long-term philosophy: people need a purpose to find motivation and establish goals.
 - The right process will produce the right results:
-  - eliminate wastes (7 identified types).
+  - eliminate wastes (7 identified types);
-  - Build a culture of stopping to fix problems, to get quality right the first time.
+  - build a culture of stopping to fix problems, to get quality right the first time.

 So here we learn that **long-term** and **culture** are key regarding quality.
 And of course - not a surprise - **people** and their implication is crucial!